nyanpasu64/j0CC-FamiTracker/README.md

  - extend the highpass filter (bass filtering) to 0 Hz
  - implemented seperate channel export (from an unreleased branch)
  - refresh rate changes depending on whenever you're playing a module or not
+ - added a button that says "enable nonlinear mixing"

 what i intend to do:
- - implement optional nonlinear mixing when you mute one or more channels(?)
+ - actually make nonlinear mixing happen
- - something more?
+ - clean up seperate channel export

 # j0CC-Famitracker